Leyte (province): Demographics

-The people of Leyte province are subdivided into two main ethnolinguistic groups.
-In the western part are the Cebuanos, and in the northern and eastern parts are the Warays.
+The people of Leyte province are subdivided into two closely related Visayan ethnolinguistic groups.
+In the northern, central and eastern parts are the Warays and in the western part are the Cebuanos.

-Aside from Cebuano and Waray, most Leyteños can speak and understand Filipino and English.
+Tacloban-Waray dialect is considered as the standard form of Waray language and is used as the de facto lingua franca in both Leyte and Samar Islands.
+Aside from Cebuano and Waray, most Leyteños can also speak and understand Filipino and English.
 Some students who have studied the Spanish language and a few descendants of Spanish colonists can also speak and understand Spanish.

 Leyte is predominantly a Roman Catholic Christian province.
 The 2000 census stated that 97% of Leyte's population adhered to Roman Catholicism, one of the highest percentages in the Visayas.
 The remaining 3% were adherents of other different Christian denominations and sects, such as the indigenous Iglesia ni Cristo, the Kingdom of Jesus Christ and Members Church of God International, popularly known as Ang Dating Daan, and many other foreign religious groups like the Mormons, Born Again Christians, Baptists, Pentecostals, Seventh-Day Adventists (Sabadistas), and many more.

 Islam is also present in the province and concentrated in the metropolitan Tacloban area.
 It comprises 0.3% of Tacloban City's population, and its adherents are mainly the Maranao people and other Moro migrants from Mindanao who work mostly as traders.